Skip to main content

 The vast majority, 77%, of payer and provider healthcare executives put AI at the top of their priority list for emerging technology investments, according to a recent PwC survey.
 Other research found that 72% of CX leaders across all sectors expect AI agents to be an extension of their organization’s identity, reflecting its value and voice.

 We all saw the impact of Gen AI in 2024.
 Get ready for the next iteration in 2025: “Agentic AI,” capable of performing more complex actions than is possible with machine learning and gen AI — with minimal human supervision.
 Hyperscalers like Google and Microsoft have taken the lead here and it’s projected this area will grow dramatically, enabling more day-to-day decisions to be made autonomously.
-For more on agentic AI, check out the upcoming issue of Customer Strategist Journal
+For more on agentic AI, check out the recent issue of Customer Strategist Journal

 Trend 1: AI integral to the contact center